 From the day your children arrived in your life, your number one responsibility has been to keep them safe.
-Now that your student is learning on a diverse campus and living in a large metropolitan city, personal safety has become their responsibility.
+Now that your student is independently navigating living and learning in a campus community, located in a large metropolitan city, personal safety has become their responsibility.

 Students are encouraged to follow three key behaviors ensure their personal safety:

-- Don’t walk alone, especially at night.
-If walking with friends is not achievable, the university offers two safe walk or travel options: SURE Walk and UT Night Rides.
+1. Don’t walk alone, especially at night.
+If walking with friends is not achievable, the University offers two safe walk or travel options: SURE Walk and UT Night Rides.

 These messages make students aware of the resources available to help them, and creates a foundation of safe practices to build upon.
 Our hope is that all Longhorns utilize these outside-the-classroom lessons of personal safety beyond their years on the Forty Acres.